 Perfect Your Photos

 You’re a retailer, not a photographer.
 But that doesn’t mean that you can’t develop your skills.
 A slow day is the perfect time to look at the photos you already have and learn new tricks to make your photos better in the future.

 First, look at the photos you already have on your profile.
 Could you use a new profile or header photo?
 Did you share photos of the newest arrivals in the store?
 Is there a photo of the outside of your store?
 Think about what customers would like to see and spend the day taking shots that you can share one-by-one over the next few weeks.

 Next, check out this Crystal Media blog post from October 2015.
 It covers filters, tools, and anything else you might need to do basic edits on your photos.
-If you’re a Social Edge member, you can also check out video #2 of the Instagram Ads Mini Course for additional tips.

 Make a Plan